TX to Ae

 Note that if an inductor is used, increasing L (and hence XL) moves Z' upwards.
 If a capacitor is used however, reducing C (increasing the magnitude of Xc) moves the Z' downwards, i.e., a series capacitor must be initially large to have no effect, and its effect increases as its capacitance is reduced.

-In section 1.11, in setting out the basics of AC electrical theory, we derived what might be called a 'brute-force' solution to the problem of finding out what happens when impedances are connected in parallel.
+In [AC Theory, Section 14] a demonstration was given of what might be called the 'brute-force' solution to the problem of finding out what happens when impedances are connected in parallel.
 The resulting expression is shown below for an impedance Zp=Rp+jXp placed in parallel with an initial impedance Z=R+jX, i.e., it is the expansion of the parallel impedance formula Z'=ZZp/(Z+Zp).

 Z' =